-Method of Recruitment and Appointment or Election of Trustees
+Method of recruitment and appointment or election of Trustees

-Nominations for co-opted Trustees will be requested by a specified date.
-These nominations must be made in writing and include the reasons why the nominee wishes to become a Trustee and the attributes they can bring to the Trust Board.
-Depending on the role, these nominations will be considered by the Trustees and/or Members of South East Cornwall Multi Academy Trust (SMART) who will decide the successful candidate.
-The appointment is subject to the issue of a satisfactory enhanced DBS check, completed application forms and skills audit and a successful interview.
+The Board is organised around specified roles and committees.
+The Board recruits to specific roles as and when necessary by inviting applications from people with the suitable attributes and experience for the role.
+Depending on the appointing group, applications will be considered by the Trustees or Members of SMART, who will decide the successful candidate.
+The appointment is subject to the issue of a satisfactory enhanced DBS check, completed application forms and skills audit, and a successful interview.